100% coverage:

-The bytecode interpreter invokes the trace function every time a opcode to be executed is the first opcode on a new source line.
+The bytecode interpreter invokes the trace function every time an opcode to be executed is the first opcode on a new source line.
 But how does it know which opcodes those are?
 The key is the co_lnotab member in the code object.
 This is a string, interpreted as pairs of one-byte unsigned integers.
-To re-use the example from The Structure of .pyc Files, here's some bytecode:
+To re-use the example from The Structure of .pyc Files, here’s some bytecode:

 1 0 LOAD_CONST 4 ((1, 0))

 6 STORE_NAME 0 (a)

 9 STORE_NAME 1 (b)

 2 12 LOAD_NAME 0 (a)

 19 LOAD_NAME 1 (b)

 3 26 LOAD_CONST 2 ('Hello')

 35 JUMP_FORWARD 1 (to 39)

 >> 38 POP_TOP